 - Hangings: Hanging is the most popular suicide method behind bars.
 No matter what the assumed hang time, immediately cut down the patient and evaluated for resuscitation efforts.
 Do not assume it is too late.
 Do you know where your hanging cut-down tool is located?
 Is this a custody or healthcare responsibility?

 The Oregon Department of Corrections has established this list of emergent conditions that correctional nurses should be prepared to handle.
-Use this as a guide to develop and prepare for emergency response.
+Use this as a guide to develop and prepare response for man-down emergencies.

 - Acute agitation unresponsive to treatment